josiest/songwriting/songs/Next To You/lyrics.md

 Because I'd fallen in love with you

 ### Bridge II
-~And in the months that followed
+~But we'd carry on
-~We still held our love platonic
+~Sharing with each other a love platonic
 ~You showed to me the light inside
 ~That cast all my shadows aside